Aladdin95/CarND-LaneLines-P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to apply a coulor transformation
+A possible improvement would be to apply a color transformation